aidenlab/3d-dna/README.md

 - 	“final” – input with all the misjoin correction introduced;

 b) 	.hic files
--	"FINAL" - after the addition of gaps to the chromosome-length assembly (built on request with --build-gapped-map option);
+-	“FINAL“ - after the addition of gaps to the chromosome-length assembly (built on request with --build-gapped-map option);
--   	"final" - after sealing stage;
+-   	“final“ - after sealing stage;
 - 	“polished” – after polishing stage;
 - 	“resolved” – after editing and scaffolding;
 - 	[0123…] – correspond to the assembly at individual editing iterations;